MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-deploy-this-scenario-content.md

 It is important that a DR plan is tested regularly for the organization to build the “muscle memory” for recovery and validate the plan.

-- Data and configuration backups should also be regularly tested to ensure they are “fit for purpose” to support any recovery activities
+- Data and configuration backups should also be regularly tested to ensure they are “fit for purpose” to support any recovery activities.

 The key area to focus on during a DR test is to ensure the prescriptive steps are still correct and the estimated timings are still relevant.